pingu-73/redb_wallet_storage/README.md

 See the [examples](https://github.com/pingu-73/redb_wallet_storage/tree/main/examples/) directory

 ## Project Status
 This is a prototype implementation developed as part of a learning project.
-It may be adapted for use with BDK wallets.

 ## Contribution
 Unless you explicitly state otherwise, any contribution intentionally submitted for inclusion in the work by you, as defined in the Apache-2.0 license, shall be dual licensed as above, without any additional terms or conditions.